Language Assistance Services

 Agencies involved

-While MBIE and DIA are co-leading the implementation of the programme, outcomes depend on input from all participating agencies.
+While MBIE and DIA are co-leading the implementation of the programme, outcomes depend on input from many agencies.
 The programme shares the governance structure of the New Zealand Refugee Resettlement and Migrant Settlement and Integration Strategies.

 In this section